StatCan/StatCan.OrchardCore/docs/en/index.md

 # Statistics Canada OrchardCore Documentation

-This is build using the `1.0.0-rc2-14344` version of the OrchardCore CMS.
+Welcome to the `StatCan.OrchardCore` documentation.
+Learn how to use our collection of application and SaaS modules and components, and Themes for building your project.

+## OrchardCore CMS

-See the [Orchard Core documentation](https://docs.orchardcore.net) and the [Orchard Core Github repository](https://github.com/OrchardCMS/OrchardCore).
+The project is built on OrchardCore CMS version `1.0.0-rc2-14344`.
+To learn more about the underlying framework, take a look through the [Orchard Core CMS documentation](https://docs.orchardcore.net) and the [Orchard Core Github repository](https://github.com/OrchardCMS/OrchardCore).

-## Introduction
+## Where to Start?

-The Orchard Core Framework enables a modular environment that allows different teams to work on separate parts of an application and make components reusable across projects.
+I want to:

-**Developing and Contributing**: See the [Getting Started](development/getting-started/) guide for setting up your environment.
+* Help contribute to the underlying platform: See the [Getting Started](development/getting-started/) guide

-**Starting your own site**: See the [Code Generation Templates](development/code-generation-templates) documentation to setup a new site.
+* Set up a solution (e.g. website) quickly for my project and modify how it looks: Follow the [Solution Templates](development/solution-templates) guide